SE7ENSKY/grunt-group-css-media-queries/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+ - 1.0.1 - renamed project to grunt-group-css-media-queries (grunt-contrib-* is reserved)
  - 1.0.0 – initial working release

 ## Authors